 0 images remaining

-Large deep left sided acute intracerebral haematoma, with its epicentre in the thalamus.
-The haemorrhage extends into the intraventricular system.
-There is no subarachnoid haemorrhage.
+Large deep left sided acute intracerebral hematoma, with its epicenter in the thalamus.
+The hemorrhage extends into the intraventricular system.
+There is no subarachnoid hemorrhage.

-The haemorrhage displaces and compresses the third ventricle, resulting in obstructive hydrocephalus of the lateral ventricles.
+The hemorrhage displaces and compresses the third ventricle, resulting in obstructive hydrocephalus of the lateral ventricles.

-Mild generalised cerebral volume loss.
+Mild generalized cerebral volume loss.
 Moderate periventricular low attenuation in keeping with small vessel change.

 The patient died 7 days after the ICH and underwent a post mortem.
-This showed an extensive left sided haemorrhage which is centred in the posterior basal ganglia and thalamus.
-The haemorrhage extends caudally into the left cerebral peduncle and medially into the lateral ventricle.
+This showed an extensive left sided hemorrhage which is centered in the posterior basal ganglia and thalamus.
+The hemorrhage extends caudally into the left cerebral peduncle and medially into the lateral ventricle.

 There is prominent small vessel disease throughout the white matter plus enlarged perivascular space but no lacunar infarcts.
 Immunohistochemistry shows no significant amyloid angiopathy.